Real Estate in Scotland

 What is a typical expat home or apartment like in Scotland?

 "I live in a two-bedroom letting company-rented flat.
-I don't think there's any "typical" living situation for expats in the UK - people live in anything from flats (council, private, or letting company-rented), houses (semi-detached or detached), country manors, etc," remarked one foreigner who made the move to Glasgow.
+I don't think there's any "typical" living situation for expats in the UK - people live in anything from flats (council, private, or letting company-rented), houses (semi-detached or detached), country manors, etc," said one expat in Glasgow.

 What is the average cost of housing in Scotland?